adisapphire/UpwardTask1/README.md

 Django + Reactjs app

 Installation:
-  create virtual env
+  create virtual env\n
-  install requirements.txt in virtaulenv enable google api, and generate credentials.json and token.pickle and place it in backend folder runserver for django
+  install requirements.txt in virtaulenv\n
+  enable google api, and generate credentials.json and token.pickle and place it in backend folder runserver for django